russ-hensel/qt_by_example/README.md

     igrek51/wat: Deep inspection of Python objects
     https://github.com/igrek51/wat

-This is used a lot by other Qt by example apps.
+Wat is used a lot by other Qt by example apps.
-You may be interested in it even if you are not interested in the rest of this repo.
+You may be interested in Wat even if you are not interested in the rest of this repo.
 It does run in qt, so you need to have qt installed.
 You do not need to run it in a qt app of your own, but you can if you wish.
 I will try to add some material in the wiki.